rescript-association/genType/README.md

 Arrays with elements of Reason type `t` are exported to JS arrays with elements of the corresponding JS type.
 If a conversion is required, a copy of the array is performed.

+Immutable arrays are supported with the additional Reason library [ImmutableArray.re/.rei](examples/typescript-react-example/src/ImmutableArray.rei), which currently needs to be added to your project.
+The type `ImmutableArray.t(+'a)` is covariant, and is mapped to readonly array types in TS/Flow.
+As opposed to TS/Flow, `ImmutableArray.t` does not allow casting in either direction with normal arrays.
+Instead, a copy must be performed using `fromArray` and `toArray`.

 ### functions

 Reason functions are exported as JS functions of the corresponding type.